typegoose/typegoose/docs/api/types/ref.md

 There are [typeguards](../functions/typeguards/isDocument.md) to check if a Reference is populated.

-For an more written out guide, there is the [Reference Other Classes](../../guides/advanced/reference-other-classes.md) Guide.
+For a more written out guide, there is the [Reference Other Classes](../../guides/advanced/reference-other-classes.md) Guide.

 ## Example